junxit/us-congress-bills-111/metadata.md

 - 2010-01-12 — Placed on the Union Calendar, Calendar No. 230.
 - 2010-01-12 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-393.
 - 2010-01-12 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-393.
+- 2010-01-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-01-19 — Considered under suspension of the rules. (consideration: CR H149-151; text of measure as reported in House: CR H149)
+- 2010-01-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3726.
+- 2010-01-19 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2010-01-20 — Considered as unfinished business. (consideration: CR H230)
+- 2010-01-20 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 241 - 173 (Roll no. 10).
+- 2010-01-20 — On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 241 - 173 (Roll no. 10).
+- 2010-01-26 — Rules Committee Resolution H. Res.
+1038 Reported to House.
+Rule provides for consideration of H.R.
+3726 and H.R.
+4474.
+Each bill is allowed 1 hour of general debate.
+The previous question shall be considered as ordered, in each instance, without intervening motions except one motion to recommit with or without instructions.
+Measures will be considered read.
+- 2010-01-27 — Considered as unfinished business. (consideration: CR H411)
+- 2010-01-27 — Considered under the provisions of rule H. Res.
+1038. (consideration: CR H405-410)
+- 2010-01-27 — DEBATE - The House proceeded with one hour of debate on H.R.
+3726.
+- 2010-01-27 — House amendment offered
+- 2010-01-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-01-27 — On passage Passed by the Yeas and Nays: 240 - 175 (Roll no. 23). (text: CR H405)
+- 2010-01-27 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+3726, the Chair put the question on passage and by voice vote, announced the ayes had prevailed.
+Mr. Hastings of Washington demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2010-01-27 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 240 - 175 (Roll no. 23).(text: CR H405)
+- 2010-01-27 — Rule provides for consideration of H.R.
+3726 and H.R.
+4474.
+Each bill is allowed 1 hour of general debate.
+The previous question shall be considered as ordered, in each instance, without intervening motions except one motion to recommit with or without instructions.
+Measures will be considered read.
+- 2010-01-27 — The previous question was ordered pursuant to the rule. (consideration: CR H410)